 A student must earn at least a 2.25 average in the minor with no course grades below a C-.
+For students pursuing an initial licensure in secondary education, all coursework taken towards licensure must be completed with a C or higher.

 In addition to the courses required for the English/secondary education track, it is also recommended that students in secondary education take one or more journalism courses as journalism is considered part of the English Language Arts certificate.
 In addition, it is recommended that secondary education English majors with an interest in teaching drama and theatre take English 250 Dramatic Literature and/or any Theatre course as electives as well as participate in the university's theatre productions.
 General education and professional education requirements must also be met for certification.
-These are listed in the section titled "Initial Secondary

-Certificate" in the Courses of Study section of this catalog under Education.
+These are listed in the section titled "Initial Secondary License" in the Courses of Study section of this catalog under Education.